saunakdas16/alzheimers-eeg-ml/README.md

 0.615
 ```

-The resulting mean and standard deviation were:
+The mean accuracy was:

-**Mean accuracy: 76.9%**
+**76.9%**

-**Standard deviation: 10.9%**
+The standard deviation was:

-These results show variability between folds, which is important given the relatively small number of participants.
+**10.9%**

-> **Methodological note:** This initial cross-validation experiment was performed on the complete 65-participant AD/CN dataset and therefore included the subjects from the initial held-out test set.
-Consequently, these cross-validation results are treated as exploratory rather than as the final independent validation estimate.
-The final model-comparison stage will use cross-validation only within the training set while keeping the test set untouched.
+> **Methodological note:** This initial Logistic Regression cross-validation experiment included the subjects from the held-out test set because cross-validation was performed on all 65 participants.
+Therefore, these cross-validation results are treated as exploratory rather than as a final independent validation estimate.
+The SVM experiment subsequently used cross-validation only within the 52 training participants.

 ### 🧮 Logistic Regression Coefficients